SkylineCommunications/dataminer-docs/connector-help/connector_help/Cellent_EMS.md

 ### General

-On the **General** page the configuration of the http request can be made.
-Next to these parameters there are also some statistics.
+On the **General** page, the configuration of the HTTP request can be done.
+Next to these parameters, there are also some statistics.

 ### History

-On this page a **History Table** is shown with the last 100 messages.
-The amount of rows in the history table can be changed.
+On this page, a **History Table** is shown with the last 100 messages.
+The number of rows in the history table can be changed.

 ## Notes

 Special characters like '\[', '\]', '{', '}', 'æ', etc. can cause problems in the message.
-Http response gives an acknowledgment that text message has been send, but text message never arrives at cellphone.
-Best to check if the API of Cellent supports special characters.
+A HTTP response acknowledges that a text message has been sent, but the text message never arrives.
+Check if the API of Cellent supports the special characters.